McNepp/QApplicationContext/README.md

 4. For each `Dependency<T>` with `Kind::N`, the argument-type must be `QList<T*>`.

 If any of these conditions fails, then the invocation of `QApplicationContext::registerService()` will fail compilation.

-However, there is a remedy: by specializing the template mcnepp::qtdi::service_factory for your service-type, you can provide your own "factory-function" that can overcome any of the above obstacles.

-As with all such specializations, it must reside in the namespace of the primary template, i.e. `mcnepp::qtdi`.

-The specialization must provide a call-operator that takes the arguments provided by QApplicationContext, adapts those arguments to the arguments expected by the service-type, and returns a pointer to the newly created service.

 Suppose that the declaration of the class `PropFetcherAggregator` has been changed in the following way: